Service Level Security

 Configure an API secret

-You might have configured an
+Initially, you might have configured an

-Remote Schemas and
+Remote Schemas, and

 This requires trust between the Hasura server and the custom code server.
 This trust is established through a shared API secret.